 3. A dependent (may be of any age: minor, college student, elderly parent): The MVA may accept a certified statement (MVA form DL202) from the parent or guardian, signed in the presence of a MVA official.

 a.
-Proof of relationship AND dependency are required if applicant is not a minor.
-Examples of documents to prove relationship and dependency (these are examples, if you have other items that you would like for the MVA to consider, present them at the time of application):
+Proof of dependency is required if applicant is over the age of 21.
+Examples of documents to prove dependency (these are examples, if you have other items that you would like for the MVA to consider, present them at the time of application):

 - Federal or MD income tax filing, not more than 18 months old